 Whether you’re switching careers or just buggering off to travel overseas, a break from work can be a useful tool to garner not just life experience, but extra skills with which to arm yourself for your next big move.
 If nothing else, it can give you the opportunity to have a break, refresh, and reassess where you’re at.
 Here are a few ways to make a career break work for you.

 This is your chance to take a breather, clear your head and reassess – what do you really want out of your career?
 Do you just need a break to avoid getting stale, or is it time for a radical career overhaul?
-Take this opportunity to get some perspective, to look inside, and calmly determine whether it’s time for a major change.
+Take this opportunity to get some perspective, to look inside, and calmly determine whether it’s time for a major career change.
 There’s nothing like a change of scenery to get a little perspective, so it’s probably worth considering taking some of your accumulated leave to haul your weary frame somewhere relaxing for a long-overdue holiday.

 It’s well-known that unlike the old days, it’s now commonplace for people to switch careers several times throughout their lives.